12 plots of farm land in Lim Chu Kang put up for sale on 20-year leases

 A concept and price tender method will be used for general agriculture farming, where a tender will be awarded to shortlisted candidates with the highest land price.

-The tender for the current tranche will close at noon on Oct 26 this year.
+The tender for the current tranche will close at noon on Oct 26.